-Stacey (Nuveman) Deniz [1997,99,01-02]: Training with the U.S. National Team in preparation for the 2006 World Championships and 2008 Beijing Olympics.
-Also working as a color analyst for ESPN, Fox Sports and CSTV on their NCAA softball broadcasts, including the last three WCWS.
+Stacey (Nuvernan) Deniz [1997,99,01-02]: Training with the U.S. National Team in preparation for the 2008 Beijing Olympics.
+Also working as a color analyst for ESPN, on their NCAA softball broadcasts, including the last four WCWS.
+Married Mark Deniz in 2003 and is expecting the couple's first child in May.